 The Blue Trail is about 12 kilometers long and its difficulty can vary, although is never too difficult to walk along.
-It is mainly a path, sometimes it is paved, sometimes it is more like a mule track (as it was originally built for that purpose).
+It is mainly a path, sometimes it is paved, and sometimes it is more like a mule track, as it was originally built for that purpose.
 Depending on your speed and abilities, it can take up to 5 - 6 hours to walk the whole trail.
 It is suggested considering at least 2 days so that you can take your time to visit also the villages.

 Once in Vernazza, the last 4 kilometers are waiting for you: they are the most challenging, but the view is stunning from here, and the forest-like environment will be a pleasant source of shade during the hottest summer days.